bkjod/SAFL_GAP/README.md

 Here is a simple user manual.
 Please **feel free** to ask any questions if you encounter any problems during use.

 ## Preparation
+### Installing necessary Python libraries and their versions

 ### Choose Strategies
 Getting started with choose a strategy in the `utils` such as `afl_avg.py` and copy it to your current folder.
 ### Modify the configure file